skip to Main Content

 Geographic:

-Advertisements are delivered based on the physical location of a user, which is usually determined by the IP address of the user’s ISP.
+Advertisements are delivered based on the pa user’s physical location, usually determined by the IP address of the user’s ISP.

 I